Introduction to Shopify

 Search Engine Optimization

 When operating an online store, excellentSearch Engine Optimization (SEO)is absolutely crucial.
-After all, goodSEOmeans your website has more opportunities for search engine exposure, which in turn means more revenue.
+After all, goodSEOmeans your website has more opportunities for search engine visibility, which in turn means more revenue.
 Both Shopify and WordPress have many built-in options designed to help your website rank higher in search engine results.
 Additionally, you can extend them through plugins or apps.
 Below is a comparison of Shopify vs. WordPress SEO features:

 | SEO Features | Shopify | WordPress |